NeurodataWithoutBorders/nwbinspector/docs/user_guide/command_line_usage.rst

 which should quickly display a basic report to your console window.

-All available options for the CLI may be viewed by calling :code:`nwbinspector --help`.
+All available options for the CLI may be viewed by calling :bash:`nwbinspector --help`.
 We will now highlight some of the most useful of these options.